 |Leverage Factor Range||Count|

 |1 to 1.25||187|

 |1.51 to 2.0||161|

 Closed-end funds are permitted to issue one class of preferred stock.
 Preferred stock differs from common shares in that preferred shareholders are paid dividends but do not share in the gains and losses of the fund.
 Most publicly traded preferred stock is issued with a fixed dividend rate, but closed-end funds often issue preferred stock with variable dividend rates.
 Some closed-end funds will issue "auction preferred stock", which is where the dividend rate is reset periodically according to the results of an auction run by an independent auction agent.
 But in recent years, the amount of auction preferred stock has decreased significantly.

-Closed-end funds like to issue variable rate preferred stock because it helps them manage their interest rate risk.
+Closed-end funds also have different strategies to help them manage their interest rate risk.
+Some closed-end funds will issue a variable rate preferred stock or try to borrow money at a variable rate.
+Other closed-end funds try to lock in their interest rates for longer periods, especially when interest rates are low.
 It can be tricky to use structural leverage, because the fund is borrowing money at one interest rate (or dividend rate in the case of preferred stock) to invest it in securities such as bonds and other fixed income investments that pay interest at another rate.
 The fund is hoping that it can achieve a "spread" between the amount it is earning on its investments compared to the amount it is paying on its borrowings.
-It isn't easy.
+It isn't always easy.